Telecommunications Network Inventory, Telecommunications Service Operations Management & Sales and Order Management for Telecommunications

 - Physical and logical network topology data not reflected in the CMDB, breaking impact analysis

-- Decommissioned circuits and equipment still active in billing systems due to missing inventory governance
+- Decommissioned services and resources remaining active in billing due to weak lifecycle governance

 [ Why it matters ]

-Network inventory is the most granular, fastest-changing, and most frequently neglected dataset in the enterprise.
-Physical infrastructure spans cabinets, chassis, cards, ports, and optical paths; logical assets include circuits, VLANs, IP allocations, and service chains; and every one of these is consumed by service fulfilment, capacity planning, billing, and fault management workflows that depend on the inventory being accurate.
-When the inventory drifts, provisioning fails, bills lose accuracy, and fault correlation falls back on tribal knowledge.
+Network inventory is the most granular, fastest-changing dataset in a telecommunications environment.
+Physical infrastructure spans sites, racks, chassis, cards, ports, and optical paths; logical inventory includes circuits, VLANs, IP allocations, connectivity services, and service chains.
+Orders, assurance, capacity, billing, and fault workflows all depend on those records being accurate.
+When inventory drifts, orders fall out, activation slows, billing leaks, and fault correlation falls back on tribal knowledge.

 [ How MainStack delivers ]

-We design TNI implementations with a dual-model approach: physical infrastructure modelled down to the port and patch level, and logical services modelled as connectivity instances that consume that physical layer.
-Discovery is configured to cover SNMP, vendor APIs, and passive collection, reconciling network topology into the CMDB without duplicating records or inflating noise.
+We start with TNI: a dual physical and logical model aligned to CSDM and TM Forum standards.
+Physical infrastructure is modelled to the port and patch level, while circuits, connectivity, and network services consume that physical layer.
+SNMP, vendor APIs, and passive collection reconcile topology into ServiceNow without duplicate records or unnecessary discovery noise.

 [ What We Deliver ]